Eduardo-Barraque/Singleton/README.md

 # Singleton
- Just a project to use as a Avaliative proof and to remember design patterns.
+ Just a project to use as an Avaliative proof and to remember design patterns.